ModelEarth/localsite/start/features.md

 **hashChangeEvent** - triggers independent widgets when the URL hash is changed both programmatically and by the user.

-**hiddenhash** - stores values referenced by multiple apps to avoid cluttering the URL.
+**hiddenhash** - stores values referenced by multiple widgets to avoid cluttering the URL.
 <!--
 goHash({"go":"bioeconomy"}); - Hash change triggers widgets.